yupswing/youtubehaiku.net/README.md

 npm install
 ```

-After that, using gulp (default), you can compile the code, start a watcher (recompile when you change a file) and a minimal web server with live reload (<http://localhost:3000>):
+After that, using gulp, you can compile the code, start a watcher (recompile when you change a file) and start a minimal web server with live reload (default at <http://localhost:3000>):

 ```
 gulp
 ```

-Otherwise you can just build the project for production, finding the final product in the `dist` folder:
+Otherwise you can just build the project for production: you will find the distibution files in the `dist` folder:

 ```
 gulp dist
 ```

+## TODO

+- [ ] optimise the code (removed unused stuff, refactor, less computation, less styles)

 ## Features

 - [x] Load and parse data from /r/youtubehaiku

   - [x] Support "start" and "end" parameters
-  - [x] Extract tags (haiku, poetry and meme with special colors)
+  - [x] Extract tags (haiku, poetry and meme, then show them with official colors)

 - [x] Load and use youtube player (iframe API)